 Do you know what an egg in a basket is?
-It's when you heat up a pan and grill a piece of buttered bread, then cut a circle out of the middle (with a shot glass or something) and then crack an egg into it!
+It's when you grill a piece of buttered bread, cut out a circle in the middle (using a shot glass, etc) and then crack an egg into it and finish cooking and grilling it to perfection!
 You give it a few minutes on each side, depending on how you like your eggs, and voila: heaven.
 Basically, it's a piece of bread with a built-in egg.

-I love poached eggs, so I love this because the egg comes out like a poached egg when you fry it this way.
-This image reminds me that I must make myself an Egg in a Basket (it has been a while), and it inspires me to make one with a heart-shaped cutout!
-I'll check out the dollar store for a heart shaped cookie cutter, otherwise I'll just freehand it with a knife... ;)
+I love poached eggs, so I particularly enjoy this because the egg comes out similar to a poached egg when fried this way.
+I really must make myself an Egg in a Basket, it has been too long.
+If I can find a heart shaped cookie cutter, even better, otherwise I'll just freehand it with a knife... ;)

-You can make this breakfast with any egg or bread or butter, but if you decide to make this, there are a few details I'd recommend for making an Egg in a Basket one unforgettable culinary experience:
+Here are a few details I'd recommend for making your Egg in a Basket an unforgettable culinary experience:

 2. Use real butter, please.

 3. Make it in a Teflon pan, set to medium heat, or maybe less depending on your stove top.
-In other words, pretend like you're making a grilled cheese.
+In other words, prepare as you would for a grilled cheese.

-4. Slice that loaf of English Muffin bread pretty thick, an inch if you'd like, and butter that baby - lay it on thick (both sides).
+4. Slice that loaf of English Muffin bread (or whichever bread you use) pretty thick, an inch if you'd like, and butter that baby - lay it on thick (both sides).

-5. Grill both sides of the bread a bit before cutting out the circle in the center.
+5. Grill both sides of the bread a bit before cutting out the circle in the center - I do this to avoid sogginess when I crack the egg into it, as well as to ensure a nice golden toast in the end.

-6. Use a shot glass, small cup/child's cup, small round sauce bowl/cup, or in this case a heart shaped object/cookie-cutter if you'd like.
-Use your chosen object to twist out a circle in the center of the bread (if necessary, using a butter knife to avoid ripping the bread) and then put both pieces (the bread and bread circle - mass anyone? hehe) back into the pan with the small circle off to the side.
+6. Use a shot glass, small cup, small round sauce bow, or in this case a heart shaped object/cookie-cutter… Use your chosen object to twist out a circle in the center of the bread and then put both pieces back into the pan with the small bread cutout off to one side.

 8. Serve with the small cutout piece of toast as a garnishment, don't throw it out, that little piece is delicious - especially when you toast it to a golden crisp!

-9. Enjoy, and try to resist making yourself "just one more" until the whole loaf of bread and/or case of eggs mysteriously vanishes! ;)
+9. Enjoy, and try to resist making yourself "just one more" until the whole loaf of bread mysteriously vanishes! ;)

-Whether you make this for yourself, your sweetheart, or your whole family, I can almost guarantee that it'll be a hit!
+Whether you make this for yourself, your sweetheart, or your entire family, I can almost guarantee that it'll be a hit!
 Unless you don't like eggs... or bread... or butter.
 In that case, ummmmm... wow.
-Hahaha, just kidding.
 Enjoy!

 Catherine